watson-enlighten/MCW-Cloud-native-applications/Hands-on lab/HOL step-by-step - Cloud-native applications - Developer edition.md

 8. Visit your Azure DevOps pipeline for the `content-web` application and see the new image being deployed into your Kubernetes cluster.

-9. While this updates run, return the Kubernetes management dashboard in the browser.
+9. While this update runs, return the Kubernetes management dashboard in the browser.

 10. From the navigation menu, select Replica Sets under Workloads.
 From this view you will see a new replica set for web which may still be in the process of deploying (as shown below) or already fully deployed.